4d/docs/website/translated_docs/es/WebServer/webServerConfig.md

 Número máximo de sesiones simultáneas.
 When you reach the limit set, the oldest session is closed (and `On Web Close Process` database method is called) if the Web server needs to create a new one.
 The number of simultaneous sessions cannot exceed the [maximum number of Web processes](#maximum-concurrent-web-processes) (100 by default).

-Default value: 100 (pass 0 to restore the default value).
+Valor por defecto: 100 (pase 0 para restaurar el valor por defecto).

 ## Versión TLS mínima